Welcome to the official blog of Pap's Comic Books

 However, they finally achieved success and the higher authorities allowed them to create such games is it was clearly manifest that a new change is essential to meet the needs of our new generation.
 Thus, several developers started their struggle of making games that are based on comic book characters.
 This effort took a lot of time but it brought many incredible benefits.

-Only a few people know but most of the Friv Games like Snail Bob and Plants Vs Zombies are based on different comic book characters.
+Only a few people know but most of the games are based on different comic book characters.
 Similarly, there are many other outstanding games that are based on characters that belong to a comic book.
 So, in today’s article, we are also going to talk about some most popular comic book heroes that inspired online games.

 Superman is a very famous comic book character that became very popular.
 The super man’s character was first discussed in a science fiction novel that became very popular but it became more popular when different producers started making different movies on this theme.
 Therefore, there are many interesting movies that are based on this character.
 Similarly, there are many online games that move around this comic book hero but the death and return of Superman game became more popular as compared to others as it was based on the real story that was mentioned in the novel.